espressif/esp-idf/docs/en/hw-reference/esp32/get-started-wrover-kit-v2.rst

 Now to Development
 ^^^^^^^^^^^^^^^^^^

-Please proceed to :doc:`index`, where Section :ref:`get-started-step-by-step` will quickly help you set up the development environment and then flash an example project onto your board.
+Please proceed to :doc:`../../get-started/index`, where Section :ref:`get-started-step-by-step` will quickly help you set up the development environment and then flash an example project onto your board.

 Related Documents